sikvelsigma/ANSYS-APDL-Welding-Script/README.md

 ## Some extra points:
 - the script can be used with Workbench, just add apdl code snippet, set simulation time to greater than the one script produces to avoid an error and setup all neccessery selections
 - to make a mechanical simulation with this you would probably need to use `ldread` command to read thermal data directly from `rth` file since i don't remember making it work in Workbench natively
-- if you import data with `ldread` for mechanical solution you must divide your cooling times into smaller segments, you can't just import the last step - it will give incorrect solution since the process in non-linear
+- if you import data with `ldread` for mechanical solution you must divide your cooling times into smaller segments, you can't just import the last step - it will give incorrect solution since the process is non-linear
-- do as much calculations as possible outside of loop, it significantly improves performance
+- do as much calculations as possible outside of loops, it significantly improves performance
-- when selecting stuff with commands you should test which order of selection works faster (remember: every millisecond count since welding simulation is a very heavy task with lots of steps)
+- when selecting stuff with commands you should test which order of selection works faster (remember: every millisecond counts since welding simulation is a very heavy task with lots of steps)
 - you should probably save apdl `db` file each step for debug purposes (`SAVE` command) even if you work in Workbench
 - you can use a `table` to apply loads, generally it's more efficient
-- if you work with a `table` in apdl you can set each value as it's an array with 0 elements (useful to setup axis)
+- if you work with a `table` in apdl you can set each value as it's an array with 0-th elements (useful to setup axis)
-- if you try to get a value for 0 element in `table` (where axis coordinates are stored) you will always get 0 (this bug caused me so much trouble before i figured it out)
+- if you try to get a value for 0-th element in `table` (where axis coordinates are stored) you will always get 0 (this bug caused me so much trouble before i figured it out)
-- you can mimic function in apdl with `*create`, `*ulib` and `*use` commands which lets you create marco files on the fly
+- you can mimic functions in apdl with `*create`, `*ulib` and `*use` commands which let you create marco files on the fly
 - you should delete all old macro files each run with `/delete` since apdl won't overwrite old files
 - commands like `/go` and `/com` are useful for debug purposes and to track the solution process

 ## Last points
 It is extremely unlikely I will update this anytime in the future since it's just an old script I used to figure out how to do stuff.
-Nevertheless, if someone for some reason want to contribute - you're welcome to do so, but don't expect me to verify anything, I'm not doing jobs in this field of study anymore and I'm very short on time nowadays.
+Nevertheless, if someone for some reason wants to contribute - you're welcome to do so, but don't expect me to verify anything, I'm not doing jobs in this field of study anymore and I'm very short on time nowadays.